Kowshalya-Eswar/agrofarm/README.md

 Admin functionality: Create new shipment records.

-Retrieve shipment records (admin can see all, regular users see their own orders' shipments; filter by order_id or trackingNumber).
+Retrieve shipment records (admin can see all, regular users see their own orders' shipments; filter by orderId or trackingNumber).

 Retrieve a single shipment by tracking number (user/admin).